 Applicants from underrepresented groups in computing will be given priority (Alaska Native, Black/African American, Hispanic, Native American, Native Hawaiian and other Pacific Islander, and/or Persons with Disabilities).

-Applications for the 2019 Workshop will open in early October.
+Applications for the 2019 Workshop are open until November 15.

 Reasonable travel expenses will be reimbursed by CRA through funds generously provided by our URMD Grad Cohort sponsors.